“Thank You for Subscribing” Email Inspiration (with Templates)

 1. “Your discount is here”

-Here is what else is great about it:
+Here is what you can learn from it:

-• Clear call to action – inviting me to go back to the store and use my coupon
+• Clear call to action – concise copy inviting a reader to go back to the store and use the coupon

-Adidas welcomes new subscribers to their newsletter using a similar approach.
-However, unlike Bandolier, Adidas encourages subscribers to act fast by adding the date when the offer becomes invalid.
+Larger global brands are using a similar approach to growing their email lists.
+For instance, Adidas also delivers a welcome discount code and encourages subscribers to act fast by adding the date when the offer becomes invalid.
 That’s the sense of urgency in action:

 Adidas welcome email delivers a limited-time offer